sagemath/sage/src/doc/en/reference/references/index.rst

             *Guide to using plantri*, version 5.0, 2016. http://cs.anu.edu.au/~bdm/plantri/plantri-guide.txt

 ..
+[BM2021] Alin Bostan and Ryuhei Mori,
+            *A simple and fast algorithm for computing the N-th term of a linearly recurrent sequence*, Proceedings of Symposium on Simplicity in Algorithms (SOSA), pp. 118--132, 2021.
+            :doi:`10.1137/1.9781611976496.14`

+..
 [BMBFLR2008] A. Blondin-Massé, S. Brlek, A. Frosini, S. Labbé,
                 S. Rinaldi, *Reconstructing words from a fixed palindromic length sequence*, Proc.
 TCS 2008, 5th IFIP